 At the GTU, the proximity of our member schools, multi-faith centers, and interdisciplinary programs creates a dynamic intellectual community.
 The GTU offers two degree programs, the Master of Arts (MA) and the Doctor of Philosophy (PhD), as well as several certificate programs.
 Our member schools offer many other programs of study.
 GTU students are eligible to take classes across the GTU consortium, as well as at the University of California, Berkeley, just across the street.

-San Francisco Theological Seminary (SFTS), part of the Graduate School of Theology at the University of Redlands, reinvents education for ministry through rigorous scholarship, and a tradition of commitment to spirituality and social justice ministry in the Christian faith.
+The Graduate School of Theology (home of the San Francisco Theological Seminary) at the University of Redlands, reinvents education for ministry through rigorous scholarship, and a tradition of commitment to spirituality and social justice ministry in the Christian faith.

 A multidenominational seminary affiliated with the United Church of Christ, PSR offers innovative programs of scholarship and education to equip faith communities for ministries of compassion and justice.